Willie Preston

-Willie Preston is an American politician and activist serving as a member of the Illinois Senate for the 16th district.
+Willie Preston (born February 1, 1985) is an American politician and activist serving as a member of the Illinois Senate for the 16th district.
 Elected in November 2022, he assumed office on January 11, 2023.

 Career

 Prior to entering politics, Preston worked as a union carpenter.
 He later worked as an organizer for Southsiders Organized for Unity and Liberation (SOUL).
 Preston was an unsuccessful candidate for the Illinois House of Representatives in 2018 and was elected to the Illinois Senate in November 2022.
+He attended Chicago State University and Roosevelt University.
+He was a local school council member for Scott Joplin Elementary.